SreedeviRajavelu/VirtualMachines/Docker_Networks.md

   - virtual network created by Docker
   -

-### When you install Docker for the first time, it will create a default bridge network on the host (slightly different on MacOS as it will
+### When you install Docker for the first time, it will create a default bridge network on the host (slightly different on MacOS as it will run al containers inside a Linux VM, virtualization framework)
 - all containers you create on that host will get an IP address on that range

 On a Linux host, Docker Engine directly creates a docker0 bridge network interface in the host’s network stack.
 That’s the familiar default bridge you see with ifconfig or ip a (usually 172.17.0.1/16).